 correct.
 Energy prices continue to rise, causing inflationary pressures that the Federal Reserve is powerless to affect.

-Meanwhile, back to energy-based inflation… The Federal Reserve can’t do anything about energy-based inflation.
+The Federal Reserve can’t do anything about energy-based inflation.
 Contracting the money supply will only choke the economy (which is what we’ve seen over the last 2 years since Bernanke has been Fed Chairman).
 Increasing the money supply will quickly be absorbed by a rapid increase in the price of energy (resulting in ripple inflation).
 Watch what happens with the recent decrease in interest rates.

 So what would be the solution?
 I’ll outline my solution later this week on Words Cause.